Centre asks social media platforms to give details about ‘originator of mischievous’ posts

 The government also called for a grievance redressal system for OTT platforms and digital portals as well.

-The Ministry of Electronics and Information Technology on Thursday issued a set of sweeping guidelines for social media companies, over-the-platform, or OTT services, and digital media, announcing that all these platforms will be regulated by the government.
+The Ministry of Electronics and Information Technology on Thursday issued a set of sweeping rules to regulate social media companies, streaming and digital news content that will virtually bring these platforms, for the first time, under the ambit of government supervision.

-Under the new rules, social media platforms such as Twitter and Facebook will now have to give details about the origin of a tweet or a message on being asked by either a court or a government authority.
+One of the most significant of these changes is that social media platforms such as Twitter and Facebook will now have to give details about the origin of a tweet or a message on being asked by either a court or a government authority, Prasad said.
+This should only be in relation to the sovereignty and integrity of India, the security of the state, public order, relations with foreign states, or rape, sexually explicit content.

 “Who began the mischief, the social media platforms will be required to disclose the first originator of the message or tweet,” Prasad said.
-“Give originator of a mischievous tweet or message.”

-This should only be in relation to sovereignty and integrity of India, the security of the state, public order, relations with foreign states, or rape, sexually explicit content, the Union minister added.
+“If the message originated from outside of India, then give details about who first shared it in the country.”

+Additionally, the government will constitute an inter-departmental committee, called the Committee, consisting of representatives from the Ministry of Information and Broadcasting, the Ministry of Women and Child Development, Ministry of Law and Justice, Ministry of Home Affairs, Ministry of Electronics and Information Technology, Ministry of External Affairs, Ministry of Defence and the Indian Computer Emergency Response Team.

 The regulation also requires social media companies to appoint a chief compliance officer, another executive for coordinating on law enforcement and a “grievance redressal officer”.
+All must be resident Indian citizens.

 “Social media platforms have to set up a grievance redressal mechanism,” Prasad said.
 “This involves shooting of complaint in 24 hours, redressal within 15 days.
 They also have to submit a monthly compliance report to the government.”